-Deep water culture, or DWC, is the most simple hydroponic system for new and experienced indoor growers alike.
+Deep water culture (DWC) hydroponics is the most simple hydroponic system for new and experienced indoor growers alike.

 DWC hydroponics is great for new growers because there are only a few components.
-Unlike hydroponic drip systems or aeroponic systems, there are no nozzles to get clogged.
-This drastically cuts down on maintenance for your DWC system.
-Once you get your system set up, its smooth sailing!
+Unlike hydroponic drip systems or aeroponic systems, there are no nozzles that can get clogged.
+This drastically cuts down on required maintenance for your DWC system.
+Once you get your system set up, it's smooth sailing!
+But, hydroponics, in general, is not necessarily a cakewalk.

 Advantages of DWC hydroponic systems